MomenMahmoud7/viwell/README.md

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.

-To start Metro, run the following command from the _root_ of VIwell app:
+To start Metro, run the following command from the _root_ of the VIwell app:

 ```bash
 yarn start